jacobpalm/costa/develop/index.md

 DIM conMain%

 'Create a context
-conMain% = New_Context
+conMain% = New_Context%
 ```

 That's it.
 You will now have a new context, ready to use and already active.
-Any objects you create will now be created in this context, until you either switch to another, existing context, remove the context, or set another context as active.
+Any objects you create will now be created in this context, until you either switch to another, existing context, remove the context, or create a new context.

-In theory, you can have millions of contexts - but in practice you will be limited by available memory.
+**Information:** The only memory required for a context is the memory used by your handle variable - 2 bytes (the size of an integer variable).
+Internally, the library also uses one integer variable to keep track of all contexts.
+This limits the total number of calls to New_Context during a run of your program to 32,767 - which should be more than adequate for most use cases.
+{: .w3-panel .w3-pale-blue .w3-border}

 ### Removing a Context